Toward a More Livable Chicago

 Since the UTC was founded in 1979, staff has conducted research later acknowledged as setting national standards in areas like paratransit planning, carpooling and vanpooling, Intelligent Transportation Systems (ITS), transportation challenges related to urban sprawl and finding transit solutions for lower income people commuting to work.

-Today, the UTC concentrates transportation research into these four clusters.
+Today, the UTC concentrates transportation research into theses areas:

-• Transit planning, operations, and management.
+- Transit planning, operations, and management.
 Locally and nationally, research conducted on behalf of transit agencies and departments provides valuable data needed to keep systems operating.
-UTC researchers have completed studies that address capital investment, facility design, service planning, operational strategies, strategic plans and programs, and technology implementation and evaluation.
+UTC researchers have completed studies that address capital investment, facility design, service planning, operational strategies, strategic plans and programs, and changing commuting decisions.
+The team is engaged in studies that involve an analysis of transit rider demographics and travel behavior of vulnerable populations.

-• Data development for transportation planning and policy analysis.
+- Data development for transportation planning and policy analysis.
 Accurate data is the driver behind good transportation planning and policy research.
 Using traditional and modern techniques, researchers at the UTC analyze and present data from primary and secondary sources to provide planners the insight needed to make sound transportation decisions.
+Some current studies address the impact of the pandemic on public transit, the return on investment in rural transit, and use of AI cameras to improve safety on Chicago's iconic North DuSable Lake Shore Drive.